W.African Bloc Demands Civilian Transition In Mali, Elections In 12 Months - UrduPoint

 The coup shocked Mali's West African neighbours and ally France, heightening worries over instability in a country already struggling with an Islamist insurgency, ethnic violence and economic stagnation.

 "Staging coups is a serious sickness for a country," he said in earlier remarks.
 "To cure them, there's only one prescription: sanctions."
-ECOWAS slapped sanctions on Mali after the August coup, including a closure of borders and ban on trade and financial flows.

-It demanded the release of Keita and other detained leaders and insisted on a swift return to civilian rule.
+ECOWAS closed its borders with Mali after the coup, banning trade and financial flows as it demanded the release of Keita and other detained officials.

 Keita, 75, was elected in 2013 as a unifying figure in a fractured country and was returned in 2018 for a second five-year term.